Towards Personalized Bangla Book Recommendation: A Large-Scale Heterogeneous Book Graph Dataset: Experiments

 \subsection{Experimental Setup}

-\paragraph{\textbf{Task Definition}} We evaluate all models on the Top-$N$ personalized recommendation task.
-Given a user, the objective is to rank a set of candidate books such that items the user has interacted with are ranked higher than non-interacted items.

 \paragraph{\textbf{Dataset Split}} We construct a unified interaction table by joining user--review and book--review relations through review identifiers, resulting in $(u,i)$ interaction pairs.
-The interaction dataset is randomly split into training, validation, and test sets using a $70\%/15\%/15\%$ ratio.
-The training set is used for model optimization, the validation set for early stopping and model selection, and the test set for final evaluation.
-All splits are performed with a fixed random seed to ensure reproducibility.

-\paragraph{\textbf{Evaluation Metrics}} We report standard ranking metrics including Hit@$K$, Mean Reciprocal Rank (MRR@$K$), and Normalized Discounted Cumulative Gain (NDCG@$K$) for multiple cutoff values.
-Validation NDCG@10 is used as the primary metric for early stopping and model selection.
-All metrics are computed by masking training items during inference to prevent data leakage.
+We use a per user temporal leave-last-one-out protocol for dataset split in top-N recommendation.
+The last interaction of every user is used as the test sample and second last interaction is used as the validation sample.
+The rest of the interactions are left in the training split.